adamryman/twonote/README.md

 - Delete notes that are empty
 	- Also if a user creates a note and closes without writing it, that should not be in history
 - Create an autocmd to auto write the file every 10 seconds, this will be configurable
-- Create a way to push the note repo from twonote
-- Create a way to pull notes from repo from twonote
 - Create a way to view notes in reverse chronological order from twonote
 - Create a way to grep/ack notes in reverse chronological order from twonote
 - Create gui with note pane / search on left + editing pane on right